proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/05-103 Using JPA to Create and Access a Database.md

 }
 ```

-With the @Query annotation, you can use more advanced expressions, such as like.
-The following example shows the usage of the like query in CrudRepository:
+With the `@Query` annotation, you can use more advanced expressions, such as `like`.
+The following example shows the usage of the like query in `CrudRepository`:

 ```
 package com.packt.cardatabase.domain;